sybilhoangRG/support.balsamiq.com/content/ui101/alerts.md

 More specifically:

 * Create specific, actionable, user-centered error messages.
-Users should either perform an action or change their behavior as the result of the message. ([*KDE Visual Design Group/HIG*](https://community.kde.org/KDE_Visual_Design_Group/HIG/Messages))
+Users should either perform an action or change their behavior as the result of the message. ([*KDE Human Interface Guidelines*](https://community.kde.org/KDE_Visual_Design_Group/HIG/Messages))
 * Use pre-defined or system styles when possible.
 Don't deviate from familiar.
 * Generally, use two-button alerts (for dialogs). ([*iOS Human Interface Guidelines*](https://developer.apple.com/ios/human-interface-guidelines/ui-views/alerts/))
 * Express everything in the user’s vocabulary.
 Use clear language, free from jargon. ([*macOS Human Interface Guidelines*](https://developer.apple.com/macos/human-interface-guidelines/windows-and-views/alerts/))